acm-cui/website-cui2021/authors-test/full-papers.md

 			Submissions must be anonymized (<strong>approx. 6,000 words excluding references</strong>) using the <a href="https://www.acm.org/publications/taps/word-template-workflow#h-2.-the-workflow-and-templates" title="ACM template information">ACM author templates</a> (Word users should use the <em>Submission Template</em>, LaTeX users should use the "manuscript" document class in the <em>Master Article Template</em>).
 		</p>
 		<p>
 			Each submission will be peer reviewed by 3 expert reviewers.
 Submissions must be made through the conference submission system.
-We will provide additional guidance for authors to assist them in preparing their papers for submission soon.
+Please see the <a href="{{ "/authors/submission-guidance/" | relative_url }}" title="Additional submission guidance for CUI 2021">submission guidance page</a> for information on changes to CUI 2021 from previous years, making your submission accessible, and the various rules and policies that you are required to agree when making your submission.
 		</p>
 		<p>
 			Authors of accepted Full Papers will be given an oral presentation slot at the conference.
 At least one author of each accepted paper must register for the conference.